phac-nml/irida/doc/user/administrator/uploader/index.md

   Username for IRIDA REST API

 * `-p,--password [ARG]`
-  Password for IRIDA REST API
+  Password for IRIDA REST API (optional, if not specified you will be interactively prompted to enter your password)

 * `--project [ARG]`
   Project ID to upload a directory of files to.
 This option will override the